The Financial Technology Law Review: Spain

 - Spanish patents provide protection for inventions for 20 years as of the filing date;

-- utility models protect inventions of lower inventive rank than patents, and are granted for a period of 10 years;
+- utility models protect inventions of lower inventive rank than patents, and are granted for 10 years;

 - once the referred protection periods have expired, the invention will enter the public domain and may be freely used by any person; and